magnuen2k/pg6102_2016/README.md

 Every functionality is tested from frontend and runs smoothly on my machine.
 All source code compiles and builds, and all tests runs properly.

 ## Known bugs
-While developing I sometimes wasn't able to see the trip I added instantly.
+- While developing I sometimes wasn't able to see the trip I added instantly.
+- While planning a trip from frontend the user HAS to select all dropdowns.

 ## Docker note:
 - As I had alot of docker images and containers on my machine, some services such as `postgres` started to exit.
 Cleaning docker images, containers and volumes did the job.